Made by @Guest

 Receive landing clearance.

+Draw yourself a line to the airfield on the map.
 This should be aligned as closely as possible and be straight for at least 3 kilometers.
 This part is not necessary but will definitely help when learning.

 Lower your altitude.
 Begin to descend.
 The distance at which you begin descent depends on what altitude you start from and how quickly you drop it, but try to do this from far away when learning (e.g.: 3-5 kilometers).